hapax/hapax.github.io/assets/donut.md

 What about the donut?
 It would seem that the torus cannot be embedded in a constant-curvature way, and this is indeed true in three dimensions.
-(We will discuss the proof below.)
-The torus will be more curved on the inside than on the outside, and as you travel around the globe, you should in principle be able to see this difference.
+The torus will be curved in totally different ways on the outside and the inside!
+On the outside, it is *positively* curved, bulging outwards like a sphere, and on the inside *negatively* curved like a saddle.
+We should in principle be able to detect these changes in curvature, but we don't.
-Assuming the earth has constant curvature, does this rule the torus out?
+Does this rule the torus out?

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/donut2.png"/>
-		    <figcaption><i>An ordinary 3d donut curves less on the
+		    <figcaption><i>An ordinary 3d donut curves positively
-    outside and more on the inside.</i></figcaption>
+    outside and negatively inside.</i></figcaption>
 	</div>
 	</figure>